ShouqSaadRu/Amazon-Scraper/README.md

 - Saves everything in structured JSON format in `amazon_products.json`.

 ---
+## Setup

+1. Install required packages:

+2. Download the appropriate [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/) for your Chrome version and place its path in the script.

+3. Run the scripts in order:
+- `scrape_links.py` — collects product URLs
+- `amazon_products_scraper.py` — extracts product details using Selenium
+---
 ## Why Use Selenium?

 Many product details (like dynamic sizes, colors, images, or reviews) are **loaded via JavaScript** after the page appears.